GERMAN RAIL HOT SPOTS |

 The best place to be is probably the western platform (track 6), in the northern or southern end.
 The northern end offers a good photo point for southbound freight trains coming from the harbour, the southern end is better for northbound freights.
 There are also some freight traffic on the through eastern tracks, photography is possible from the platform at track 1, it is a bit difficult to get a good composition because of the catenary masts, but it can be done.
 Through freights on the eastern tracks are running quite fast, so you need a fast shutter speed.
 An easy way to get to Hamburg-Harburg is of course by train (....) - but if you travel by car, you can park in the Phoenix Center opposite the station.
 And if you are accompanied by your family or others, that do not have the same passion for trains, you may also "park" them in the Phoenix Center which offers good shopping.
 Meckelfeld:

 Getting around:Probably the best way to get around is by public transport.
-If you wait til after 9 in the morning, you can use a 9-Uhr Tageskarte (9 AM Day Ticket), it's valid on regional trains, S-bahn, U-bahn, busses and some ferries.
+After 9 in the morning, you can use a 9-Uhr Tageskarte (9 AM Day Ticket), it's valid on regional trains, S-bahn, U-bahn, busses and some ferries.
 More info on www.hvv.de. |

 Selected photos from Hamburg area locations: